rashmisomu/React-Labs-Assignment/README.md

 To use this project, follow these steps:

-1.After installation, start the development server:
+1. After installation, start the development server:

 ```bash
 npm start
 ```

-2.Open your web browser and navigate to http://localhost:3000 to view the application.
+2. Open your web browser and navigate to http://localhost:3000 to view the application.

-3.Explore the different components and functionalities provided by the application.
+3. Explore the different components and functionalities provided by the application.

 ## Folder Structure
 <pre>